ryuuzaki42/03_Slackware_JB_Packages/README.md

 # slackware_jb_packages

-Some packages (txz) and some shell scripts to create packages to Slacwkare - (www.slackware.com)
+Some packages (tgz/txz) and some shell scripts to create packages to Slackware - (www.slackware.com)

-README

 `compiled_SlackBuilds/` - Some packages compiled with SlackBuilds scripts (e.g., redshift, webcore-fonts)

-`kde/` - KDE Slackware Splash Screen, Bridge Cursor Theme and kickoff-legacy-1.0.1.plasmoid

 `packages_JB/` - My personal packages for some programs (e.g., tomighty, qjoypad, unrar, qpdfview)